-Obviously, different places deliver peak fall color seasons at different times, so be sure to do some research ahead of time to ensure you aren’t too early nor too late.
+Obviously, different places deliver peak fall color seasons at different times, so be sure to do some research ahead of time to ensure you aren’t too early or too late.

-I encourage you to share your favorite RV destinations for fall colors in the comments below.
+There are many great RV destinations for fall color, but we want to narrow it down to a manageable list.
+I also encourage you to share your favorite RV destinations for fall colors in the comments below.

 5 Awesome RV Destinations for Fall Color